Otto Otepka: Career

 Otepka was a Deputy Director of the United States State Department's Office of Security in the late 1950s and early 1960s.
 This was at the beginning of the Eisenhower Administration and Otepka's "Evaluations" section was faced with Senator Joseph McCarthy who was at the height of his power and making accusations that Communists and Communist sympathizers had infiltrated the U.S. Army and U.S. Department of State.
 Otepka was assisted by another newcomer to the State Department, William L. Uanna, who would soon head up "Physical Security" at State.
 Otepka, Uanna and R. W. Scott McLeod, another newcomer in Security at State, were mentioned in a 1954 article in The Reporter entitled "Big Brother at Foggy Bottom."
 The article describes how the State Department implemented Eisenhower's answer to McCarthy - Executive Order 10450 - and the reaction to it by State's employees.

 The Office of Security was often simply known as "SY" and in the 1980s became the Diplomatic Security Service.
 Otepka was in charge of vetting clearances for the State Department, and he gained public attention when he was sidelined and then later fired by Secretary of State Dean Rusk.
 Otepka claimed he was punished for not clearing names proposed by the Kennedy administration for employment in the State Department.
 Some of these names had previously been banned during the Eisenhower administration, according to at least one source.
 Also, investigative journalist Clark Mollenhoff detailed the Otepka story in his 1965 book Despoilers of Democracy.
 Mollenhoff noted that Otepka was punished and subjected to illegal surveillance for giving testimony to Congress about security procedures at the State Department, as much as for his concern about the rampant use of emergency clearances by the Kennedy administration.
 Two officers, including Deputy Assistant Secretary John F. Reilly, perjured themselves before the Senate Internal Security Subcommittee and had to resign in November 1963.
 However, Senate efforts notwithstanding, Otto Otepka was relegated to a meaningless position before his termination.
 So were some of his colleagues who had backed his efforts.

 By the late 1960s, there was a Congressional hearing into the dismissal of Otepka but in the end Otepka was never returned to his previous station.

+In the 2021 Documentary, JFK Revisited: Through the Looking Glass, they mention Otto Otepka, and referred to him as an intelligence officer at the State Department.
+He, according to this documentary, was investigating Lee Harvey Oswald prior to the assassination of President John F. Kennedy.